 - A penultimate look at the skies (12/21/16)

 - Check out the Great Nebula in Orion (12/14/16)

 - You've got a new telescope now what?
 (12/7/16)

 - Ghoulies, ghosties, things that go bump in the night (11/2/16)

-NEXT WEEK: Some goodies in Orion and more astronomical blathering.
+NEXT WEEK: Christmas is coming and more astronomical blathering.